 Name Age Present Position with Gossamer Bio, Inc.

-Russell Cox 55 Director
+Russell Cox 56 Director

-Renée Galá 47 Director
+Renée Galá 48 Director

 Russell Cox has served on our board of directors since December 2018.
-From January 2018 until January 2019, he served as the Chief Executive Officer and a member of the board of directors of Vital Therapies, Inc., a biotechnology company.
-Between May 2014 and January 2018, he served as the Executive Vice President and Chief Operating Officer of Jazz Pharmaceutical plc, or Jazz, with responsibility for global commercial activities, research and development, manufacturing and technical operations, new product planning and global molecule leadership.
+Since January 2020, Mr. Cox has served as the President and Chief Executive Officer and as a member of the board of directors of Empirium Bio, Inc. From January 2018 until January 2019, he served as the Chief Executive Officer and a member of the board of directors of Vital Therapies, Inc. Between May 2014 and January 2018, he served as the Executive Vice President and Chief Operating Officer of Jazz Pharmaceutical plc, or Jazz, with responsibility for global commercial activities, research and development, manufacturing and technical operations, new product planning and global molecule leadership.
 Prior to that, Mr. Cox served as Jazz's Executive Vice President and Chief Commercial Officer from March 2012 until May 2014.
 Earlier, he served in a variety of senior management roles at Jazz, which he joined in 2010.
 Previously, Mr. Cox served as Senior Vice President and Chief Commercial Officer of Ipsen Group, a pharmaceutical company, from January 2009 to January 2010.
 From 2007 until December 2008, he was Vice President of Marketing at Tercica, Inc. prior to its acquisition by Ipsen Group.
 From 2003 to 2007, he served as Vice President, Marketing with Scios Inc., which was acquired by Johnson & Johnson in 2003.
-Before 2003, Mr. Cox spent 12 years with Genentech, where he was a Product Team Leader responsible for the growth hormone franchise and led numerous product launches as a Group Product Manager.
+Before 2003, Mr. Cox spent 12 years with Genentech, Inc., where he was a Product Team Leader responsible for the growth hormone franchise and led numerous product launches as a Group Product Manager.
 Mr. Cox has served on the board of directors of Aeglea BioTherapeutics, Inc., a biotechnology company, since 2015 and as Chairman of the board of directors of Aeglea since January 2019.
 Mr. Cox received a B.S. in biomedical science from Texas A&M University.
 Mr. Cox's extensive industry experience with life sciences companies contributed to our board of directors' conclusion that he should serve as a director of our company.

 Renée Galá has served on our board of directors since December 2018.
-Since January 2019, Ms. Galá has served as the Chief Financial Officer of Grail, Inc., a healthcare company.
+Since March 2020, Ms. Galá has served as Executive Vice President and Chief Financial Officer of Jazz Pharmaceuticals, plc.
+From January 2019 to June 2019, Ms. Galá served as the Chief Financial Officer of Grail, Inc., a healthcare company.
 Previously, Ms. Galá served as the Senior Vice President and Chief Financial Officer of Theravance Biopharma from December 2014, following the company's spinout from Theravance, Inc., until January 2019.
 Ms. Galá joined Theravance (now Innoviva, Inc.) in June 2006 and held various roles in the finance organization before leading the company's spin-out transaction.
-Before Theravance, Ms. Galá worked at Eli Lilly and Company from 2001 to 2006, where she held positions of increasing responsibility in global treasury, pharmaceutical sales, and corporate strategy/business development.
+Before Theravance, Ms. Galá worked at Eli Lilly from 2001 to 2006, where she held positions of increasing responsibility in global treasury, pharmaceutical sales, and corporate strategy/business development.
 Prior to joining Eli Lilly, Ms. Galá spent seven years in the energy industry in the United States and internationally in positions focused on corporate finance, project finance, and mergers and acquisitions.
 Ms. Galá has been a member of the board of directors of Corcept Therapeutics Inc. since June 2016.
 Ms. Galá holds a bachelor's degree in mathematics from Vanderbilt University and an MBA from Columbia Business School.
 Ms. Galá's experience as a Chief Financial Officer in the life science industry, her leadership and management experience and her financial expertise contributed to our board of directors' conclusion that she should serve as a director of our company.